 Companies issue common shares and other kinds of equity securities to help pay for their operations and finance future growth.
 Equity securities can drop in price for many reasons.
-For example, they're affected by general economic and market conditions, interest rates, changes to inflation rate, political developments, material ESG factors and changes in the companies that issue them.
+For example, they're affected by general economic and market conditions, interest rates, changes to inflation rate, material ESG factors, political developments and changes in the companies that issue them.
 If investors have confidence in a company and believe it will grow, the price of its equity securities is likely to rise.
 If investor confidence falls, equity prices are also likely to fall.
+In relation to political developments, for example, tariffs that are proposed or in place from U.S. and other countries can result in market uncertainty and volatility.
+The degree to which such tariffs and/or other trade restrictions are implemented, including timing and the length of time these tariffs and/or trade restrictions are in effect, and the extent to which further reciprocal measures are pursued can further add to market uncertainty and volatility.
+Policy and legislative changes in one country, including tariff changes or trade restrictions, may have a significant effect on domestic and global markets as well as on the value of securities held by a Fund.